Photos, information and identification tips of the common types of hummingbirds in the United States.

 is a violet-blue.

-are sure to see at least one of these types of hummingbirds where you live.
-Feed
+You are sure to see at least one of these types of hummingbirds where you live.

-the hungry hummers and you will have this beautiful gift of God coming to your
+the hungry hummers.
+You will have these beautiful little gifts from God coming to your

 yard!